-Played straight, but humorously, in Hunter x Hunter, when the hero starts an arm-wrestling contest to earn money and only barely defeats an unassuming challenger who is later reminded by a comrade that they're not right-handed, they apparently having forgotten.
+Played straight, but humorously, in Hunter × Hunter, when the hero starts an arm-wrestling contest to earn money and only barely defeats an unassuming challenger who is later reminded by a comrade that they're not right-handed, she apparently has forgotten.

-Played not so straight in the Greed Island arc, where Kula and Gon train with what looks like a girl their age, but isn't.
-Not only that but when she fights against an opponent while Kula and Gon aren't around, she turns into a huge muscley beast that is her "real form" and utterly obliterates the opposition.
+Played not so straight in the Greed Island arc, where Killua and Gon train with Biscuit Krüger who looks like their age, but isn't.
+Not only that but when she fights against an opponent while Killua and Gon aren't around, she turns into a huge muscley beast that is her "real form" and utterly obliterates the opposition.
 She's quite strong before this, so it isn't so much hiding her strength as it is she thinks the form is really ugly and doesn't want people to see it.

 Played straight in Shamo, where Villain Protagonist Ryo Narushima spent most of all 5 rounds struggling to fight the heavyweight karate genius before a straight punch literally knocked some sense-inducing flashbacks into him, to which he switches to a southpaw stance, completely shocking the entire crowd.

 It is also used as an explanation of why Ryo turned out the way he is.
 Yes, folks - he's evil 'cause he's left handed.